Why should I take a placement test?

 How long are the placement test results valid?

 Placement test results are valid for three years.

-Is a calculator allowed during the Math and Chemistry Placement Tests?
+Is a calculator allowed during the Math Placement Test?

 Where do I find out about the GED?